google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 log, which is identified by the `log_id`.
 The required signature algorithm is one of the log's parameters.

-TLS clients MUST NOT consider valid any SCT whose timestamp is in the future.

 ### Fetching inclusion proofs  {#fetching_inclusion_proofs}

 When a TLS client has validated a received SCT but does not yet possess a corresponding inclusion proof, the TLS client MAY request the inclusion proof directly from a log using `get-proof-by-hash` ({{get-proof-by-hash}}) or `get-all-by-hash` ({{get-all-by-hash}}).

-Note that this will disclose to the log which TLS server the client has been communicating with.
+Note that fetching inclusion proofs directly from a log will disclose to the log which TLS server the client has been communicating with.
+This may be regarded as a significant privacy concern, and so it is preferable for the TLS server to send the inclusion proofs (see {{presenting_transitems}}).

 ### Validating inclusion proofs {#validating_inclusion_proofs}